 Your organization may have deployed many applications intended to achieve operational goals; you must review these to isolate how they support the different stages of the life cycle and understand the dependencies among the uses of customer data.
 You must then adapt the master data management environment to synchronize the master copy of each customer record with the different application data sets.

 This may require some retooling of the existing applications, but remember that your original objective is to augment the existing business processes with analytics, and most of these applications will already need to be modified to incorporate the results of customer analytics.

 Customer analytics applications can help you optimize business processes, but attempting to implement analytics without synchronized customer data is a risky prospect.
 Interleaving the transition to a synchronized master customer data environment will smooth the process for integrating customer analytics.

 Part 1: Analytics for Customer Engagement

 Part 2: Optimizing the Stages of the Customer Life Cycle

 Part 4: Managing Customer Data for Analytics

-David Loshin, president of Knowledge Integrity, Inc. (www.knowledge-integrity.com), is a recognized thought leader and expert consultant in the areas of analytics, big data, data governance, data quality, master data management, and business intelligence.
+David Loshin is an affiliate analyst with TDWI, the author of numerous TDWI research reports, and a frequent featured speaker at TDWI webinars and events.
+David is president of Knowledge Integrity, Inc. (www.knowledge-integrity.com), and is a recognized thought leader and expert consultant in the areas of analytics, big data, data governance, data quality, master data management, and business intelligence.
 Along with consulting on numerous data management projects over the past 20 years, David is also a prolific author regarding business intelligence best practices; he has written numerous books and papers on data management.
 David is a frequent invited speaker at conferences, online seminars, and sponsored websites and channels.
 David is also the program director of the Master of Information Management program at University of Maryland’s College of Information Studies.